RobertMHana/ETF_2021/README.md

 ## ILA_Latency:
     What is this?
         A Vivado FPGA project with ILA (There is no software SDK component.)
+        The latency of the ILA is characterized here.
     What results in the paper does this correspond to?
         Measures the ILA Latency and throughput using tcl scripts in ETF/_tcl_scripts; run_ila_latency.tcl, run_ila_throughput.tcl